 Always adjust and revise the resume and cover page to suit the specific job.
 Keep it to a maximum of two pages and one page respectively.
 Go through the JD and include the skills required by the job.

 “In today’s market, you can’t have one generic CV.
 There are Artificial Intelligence machines that will look through resumes and pick the best fit by checking for keywords that match the job description.
-But don’t overdo the skills part or you will not be able to elaborate on them at the job interview – for example, if you have five skills, list six at most.”
+But don’t overdo the skills part or you will not be able to elaborate on them at the job interview.”

 Take a breather